The best tablets for kids have educational apps, games, and videos; but what about safety?

 The LeapFrog Epic specs include a 7-inch screen and a mediocre 1024 x 600 screen resolution.
 It is surprisingly affordable compared to the iPad Mini 4 price.
 One downside to the LeapFrog Epic is that it's kind of heavy, at 3.6 pounds.

 It is extremely sturdy, however, so you don't have to worry about it getting broken.
 It also doesn't have the best battery life, lasting just about 6 hours.

 Key Considerations When Choosing a Tablet For Kids

-When you're buying one of the best tablets for kids, you need to consider their safety and the selection of applications available, among other things.
-Here's what to consider and why before you buy.
+When you're buying a tablet, you need to consider their safety and the selection of applications available, among other things.
+Here's what to consider and why before you buy a kid-friendly tablet.

 1. Does it have privacy settings or parental controls?

 Privacy and parental control settings are the most important things to consider if you want to buy a tablet for your younger child.
 Yes, it will keep them entertained and maybe even help them learn some things; but is it safe?
 According to InternetMatters, 62 percent of parents say inappropriate content if their biggest concern for their kids on the Internet.

 Fortunately, kid's tablets have parental controls to make sure your child doesn't end up on the wrong website, app, or show.
 They will allow you to limit what your child does and for how long so you don't have to worry about their safety as much.
 Privacy settings will also allow you to turn off tracking so your child's location and information are not being tracked by companies, criminals, and more.